 Bug Springs Trail is a 8.7 mile lightly trafficked out and back trail located near Mt Lemmon, Arizona that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from September until May.
+The trail is primarily used for hiking and mountain biking and is best used from September until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash